wahyd4/knowledge/README.md

-# The IT things I learned
+# The IT things that I've learned

 It helps me:

 * Master knowledge
 * Look back all the things I've heard about
-* Prepare interviews
+* Prepare for interviews